top of page

 FAQ: Thailand Digital Arrival Card (TDAC)

+1. What is the Thailand Digital Arrival Card (TDAC)?
 The Thailand Digital Arrival Card (TDAC) is a digital form that replaces the traditional TM6 arrival/departure card.
-It is mandatory for all travelers entering Thailand starting May 1, 2025
+It is mandatory for all travelers entering Thailand starting May 1, 2025.

-All travelers entering Thailand, regardless of nationality or mode of transportation (air, land, or sea), are required to complete the TDAC before arrival
+2. Who needs to complete the TDAC?
+All travelers entering Thailand, regardless of nationality or mode of transportation (air, land, or sea), are required to complete the TDAC before arrival.
+This includes those arriving by land or sea, and those entering with visa-on-arrival.

-You must submit the TDAC before your arrival in Thailand .
-It is recommended to complete the form at least 24 hours prior to your travel to avoid delays at immigration checkpoints, but not more than 72 hours before it seems.
+1. When should I submit the TDAC?
+You must submit the TDAC before your arrival in Thailand.
+It is recommended to complete the form at least 24 hours prior to your travel to avoid delays at immigration checkpoints, but not more than 72 hours before your expected arrival time.

-You can access the TDAC form online at tdac.in.th .
+2. How do I access and fill out the TDAC?
+You can access the TDAC form online at https://tdac.immigration.go.th/arrival-card/#/home.
 The process involves:

 • Filling in your personal details (e.g., passport information, flight details).